CVXR: An R Package for Disciplined Convex Optimization: Expressions and functions

+For a vector expression \code{x}, \code{cvxr_norm(x)} and \code{cvxr_norm(x, 2)} give the Euclidean norm.
+For a matrix expression \code{X}, however, \code{cvxr_norm(X)} and \code{cvxr_norm(X, 2)} give the spectral norm.
 The function \code{cvxr_norm(X, "fro")} gives the Frobenius norm and \code{cvxr_norm(X, "nuc")} the nuclear norm.
 The nuclear norm can also be defined as the sum of the singular values of \code{X}.

 The functions \code{max_entries} and \code{min_entries} give the largest and smallest entry, respectively, in a single expression.
-These functions should not be confused with \code{max_elemwise} and \code{min_elemwise} (see Section \ref{appendix:elementwise}).
+These functions should not be confused with \code{max_elemwise} and \code{min_elemwise} (see Section~\ref{appendix:elementwise}).
 The functions \code{max_elemwise} and \code{min_elemwise} return the maximum or minimum of a list of scalar expressions.

 The function \code{sum_entries} sums all the entries in a single expression.
 The built-in \proglang{R} \code{sum} should be used to add together a list of expressions.
-For example, the following code sums three expressions. \begin{CodeInput} sum(expr1, expr2, expr3) \end{CodeInput}

-Some functions such as \code{sum_entries}, \code{cvxr_norm}, \code{max_entries}, and \code{min_entries} can be applied along an axis.
+For example, the following code sums three expressions. \begin{CodeChunk} \begin{CodeInput} R> sum(expr1, expr2, expr3) \end{CodeInput} \end{CodeChunk} Some functions such as \code{sum_entries}, \code{cvxr_norm}, \code{max_entries}, and \code{min_entries} can be applied along an axis.
 Given an $m$ by $n$ expression \code{expr}, the line \code{func(expr, axis = 1)} applies \code{func} to each row, returning an $m$ by 1 expression.
 The line \code{func(expr, axis = 2)} applies \code{func} to each column, returning a 1 by $n$ expression.
-For example, the following code sums along the columns and rows of a matrix variable: \begin{CodeInput} X <- Variable(5, 4) row_sums <- sum_entries(X, axis = 1) # Has size (5, 1) col_sums <- sum_entries(X, axis = 2) # Has size (1, 4) \end{CodeInput} \cvxr{} ensures the implementation aligns with the \code{base::apply} function.
-The default in most cases is \code{axis = NA}, which treats a input matrix as one long vector, basically the same as \code{base::apply} with \code{MARGIN = c(1, 2)}.
+For example, the following code sums along the columns and rows of a matrix variable: \begin{CodeChunk} \begin{CodeInput} R> X <- Variable(5, 4) R> row_sums <- sum_entries(X, axis = 1) # Has size (5, 1) R> col_sums <- sum_entries(X, axis = 2) # Has size (1, 4) \end{CodeInput} \end{CodeChunk} \cvxr{} ensures the implementation aligns with the \code{base::apply} function.
+The default in most cases is \code{axis = NA}, which treats an input matrix as one long vector, basically the same as \code{base::apply} with \code{MARGIN = c(1, 2)}.
 The exception is \code{cumsum_axis} (see Table~\ref{tab:elemwise}), which cannot take \code{axis = NA} and will throw an error.

-\subsection{Elementwise Functions}
+\subsection{Elementwise functions}

 These functions operate on each element of their arguments and are displayed in Table~\ref{tab:elemwise}.
 For example, if \code{X} is a 5 by 4 matrix variable, then \code{abs(X)} is a 5 by 4 matrix expression.
 Also, \code{abs(X)[1, 2]} is equivalent to \code{abs(X[1, 2])}.